Gothicka-YW/YoWishlist-50/YoCatalog_HelpGuide.md

 ## Tabs and Features

 ### Home
-- Welcome screen and useful descriptions and information about the extension.
+- Welcome screen with useful descriptions and information about the extension.

 ### Avatars
 - Catalog entries include: name, optional group, tags (comma-separated), optional description, and an image URL.